 The day before the wedding Hui-chen asked me if I wanted a wedding cake.
 I hadn’t really thought about it.
 I asked her if it was traditional because I’d never seen one in Taiwan before.
 She told me that most weddings don’t have a cake but that the cake chef at the Ambassador Hotel could make one if we wanted.
 So we went to the bakery shop in the hotel lobby and the cake chef took time to come out and talk with us.
 After a few minutes he assured us that he could create a nice cake for our wedding and have it on time for tomorrow.
 With a minimal amount of input from us, this is the cake he created for us!

-If you haven’t seen it before, and even if you have and it’s been awhile, you should check out the video of the song I sang.
-The video begins with the champaign pouring.
+The video begins with the Champaign pouring.
 I’d like to explain something about that activity that isn’t visible from the photographs.
 Everything in Taiwan is just so loud!
 I often find myself asking people to not shout when they speak, or to turn off the TV when not watching it.
 So much of the daily noise here is unnecessary and is nothing more than pointless background noise.
 Music, for the most part, is only more background noise.
 Nobody is listening but they feel it must be on.
 When Hui-chen and I were pouring the champaign the background music was so loud, I couldn’t her what she was saying to me!
 So at that point I insisted upon the music being cut off before we proceeded.
 So that’s why you see me waiting while giving them the “cut” sign.
 Later you can hear Hui-chen’s cousin singing along with me on the video while he shot it.
 Every time I hear that it makes me laugh out loud!
 You can also hear Michael Turton doing his dirty work in the setup!

 This concludes the story of our wedding – the most amazing day of my life….
 I’m glad that I got to share this with you, finally!